Fleeing coup, Myanmar refugees in India seek asylum | ExBulletin

 Fleeing coup, Myanmar refugees in India seek asylum

-MIZORAM, India (AP) – Police officers who opposed Myanmar army orders to shoot opponents of the coup and fled to India are urging Prime Minister Narendra Modi’s government not to send them and grant them political asylum. humanitarian reasons.
+Police officers who opposed Myanmar’s military orders to shoot opponents of the coup and fled to India are urging the government of Prime Minister Narendra Modis not to send them and provide them with political asylum for humanitarian reasons.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online